 Springfield Ballet is committed to making dance accessible to those who might otherwise not have the opportunity to experience the art of ballet.
 Because of community support, the Ballet is able to touch the lives of thousands of deserving children throughout Southwest Missouri each year.

-Dance Chance: Formed in the spring of 2007, Dance Chance exists today as a partnership with Springfield Public Schools, the Community Center of Springfield and Caring Communities to provide free dance instruction to children at low-income schools.
-In fall 2012, Springfield Ballet instructors will travel to McGregor Elementary, Williams Elementary and the Community Center of Springfield for weekly dance instruction.
-In early fall, Springfield Ballet provides an in-school demonstration at an all-school assembly for each site.
-At the completion of each spring session, participants demonstrate what they’ve learned for family and friends in a public performance.
-More than two hundred children have benefited from this program since its inception.
+Formed in the spring of 2007, Dance Chance exists today as a partnership with Springfield Public Schools, the Community Center of Springfield and Caring Communities to provide free dance instruction to children at low-income schools.
+During the 2015-2016 season, Springfield Ballet instructors traveled to Boyd Elementary, McGregor Elementary, Weaver Elementary, Weller Elementary and the Community Center of Springfield for weekly dance instruction.
+Each fall, Springfield Ballet provides an in-school demonstration at an assembly for each school.
+More than 400 children have benefited from this program since its inception.

-Second Grade Performances: Since 1996, Springfield Ballet has provided busing for every second grader in the Springfield Public Schools system to attend a live, abridged performance of The Nutcracker at the historic Landers Theatre.
-This program is designed to expose all children to the art of ballet at an early age.
+Since 1996, Springfield Ballet has provided busing for every second grader in the Springfield Public Schools system to attend a live, abridged performance of The Nutcracker at the historic Landers Theatre.
+This program is designed to expose all children to the art of ballet at an early age as part of the Any Given Child initiative.
 To enhance the learning experience, lesson plans are provided to the schools to be completed before attending the performance.
 For many of the children, this is their first experience being in a live theatre setting and viewing classical ballet.
-More than 30,000 students have been a part of this outreach project since it began!
+More than 40,000 students have been a part of this outreach project since it began!

-Children’s Workshop Series: Springfield Ballet offers four low-cost workshops, open to all children, each year to provide a well-rounded introduction to the art of ballet.
+Springfield Ballet offers four low-cost workshops, open to community children, each year to provide a well-rounded introduction to the art of ballet.
 Each workshop engages young participants (age 3–8) in an afternoon that includes a craft, story time, dancing and games.
 The workshops are great introductions to classical ballets and serve well to enrich the lives of young students, both dancers and non-dancers.
-Workshops offered have included The Nutcracker, Swan Lake, Petrouchka, Peter and the Wolf, Coppelia, Cinderella, The Firebird, et al.

-C.U.S.P.: (Children Underserved in Springfield Program): makes dance accessible by providing tickets (for children and their caregivers) to every Springfield Ballet performance at the Landers Theatre.
+To make dance accessible to all children, Springfield Ballet provides free tickets (for children and their caregivers) to every Springfield Ballet performance at the Landers Theatre.
 Past organizations that have benefited from this program include: Big Brothers/Big Sisters, Boys and Girls Club, Caring Communities, CASA, Child Advocacy Center, Community Center of Springfield, Lost and Found, McGregor Elementary, Parenting Life Skills Center, Regional Girls Shelter, Robberson Elementary, Williams Elementary, Wilson’s Creek Elementary and more!